teaching ESL online with vIPKID

 1) VIPKID Eligibility

-While you can teach from anywhere in the world, you must be a US or Canadian citizen to work for VIPKid and able to legally work in the USA.
+While you can teach from anywhere in the world, you must be a US or Canadian citizen or have legal eligibility to work in these places to work as a VIPKid teacher with a green card (details below).

 +FLUENT IN ENGLISH w/ Neutral American Accent

 You must be fluent in the English language.
-VIPKid wants native English speakers with a neutral American accent.
-It’s how they market the program in China to parents & students.
+VIPKid typically wants native English speakers with a neutral American accent.
+This is primarily how they market the program in China to parents & students.

-If they see that you don’t have a neutral American accent during your interview, they will not ask you to continue on in the process.
+If they see that you don’t have a neutral American accent during your interview, they may not ask you to continue on in the process.

-If you have a strong accent, this may not be the gig for you.
-If you live somewhere with a thick accent (i.e. the south, Boston, etc.) you would have to learn to hide it!
+If you have a strong accent or live somewhere with a thick accent (i.e. the south, Boston, etc.) you may have to learn to hide it as best you can!
 Learning a new language is pretty tricky without throwing in various accents and pronunciations.
 Unfortunately, this generally rules out other English accents as well, including England and Australia.
 Sorry to our friends across the pond!
 If you can’t hide that accent of course.

 2) VIPKID Background Experience required